The Ultimate Guide to Using Wide Angle Lenses in Your Photography

 Funky Images

-As much as the distortion is cited as a negative, it can produce some really fun and cool images when done right.
+As much as the distortion is cited as a negative, it can produce some amusing and cool images when done right.
 The key is for the subject to still have a flatter-style distortion.

-For example, the Japanese brand ‘THE DOG and Friends’ became famous for photographs of animals with bobble-head appearances, created with an ultra wide angle lens.
+For example, the Japanese brand ‘THE DOG and Friends’ became famous for photographing animals with bobblehead appearances, created with an ultra-wide angle lens.

 Large Gathering of Subjects

-If you photograph families, a reunion shoot isn’t an uncommon request.
+If you photograph families, a reunion shoot isn’t an unusual request.
 Some families have a lot of members in them, as many as 20 or more!
-A wide angle lens is usually a good bet on making sure that everyone ends up in the frame and no one gets left out.
+A wide-angle lens is usually a good bet on ensuring everyone ends up in the frame and no one gets left out.

 Although glass does distort, you can limit this by shooting further away from your subject.